schuang/essential-command-line-tools-tutorial/tut/prerequite.md

    account](https://www.hoffman2.idre.ucla.edu/getting-started/#newuser) and are
    able to log in.
 For more details, see: [Using the packages on Hoffman2 cluster](pre-h2.md)
-2. (work required) Have a POST-compliant computer (e.g. macOS, Linux or Windows with Cygwin, either as a phyaical machine or a virtual machine) and have completed the installation of all packages.
+2. (work required) Have a POSIX-compliant computer (e.g. macOS, Linux or Windows with Cygwin, either as a phyaical machine or a virtual machine) and have completed the installation of all packages.
 Please note: you are responsible for installing them prior to the class.
 Some installation tips are posted